syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Map-Elements.md

 ![](Map-Elements_images/Map-Elements_img4.png)

-## Toggle Legend
+## Toggle legend

-You can toggle the visibility of shapes or bubbles by clicking on the corresponding legend item by using the property `ToggleVisibility` in legendSettings.
-Its default value is **false**.
+You can toggle the visibility of shapes and bubbles by clicking the corresponding legend item using the  `ToggleVisibility` property in legendSettings.
+The default value of this property is **false**.

 {% highlight CSHTML %}